 Earn points to spend at Argos, Debenhams, Topshop & more

-MBNA More Rewards two points for every £1 spent
+MBNA More Rewards 2pts for every £1 spent

 Rather than giving cashback, this MBNA More Rewards gives you points each time you spend on it.
 The points are then converted into vouchers which you can spend at a variety of retail stores.
 This card comes with both an Amex and a Visa card, but try to only spend on the Amex as you'll earn more points using that card.